trias-project/alien-plants-belgium/src/dwc_mapping.md

 ))
 ```

-remove records with `absent`:
+Remove records with `absent`:

 ```r
 distribution %<>% filter (!occurrenceStatus == "absent")
 ```

-overview of `occurrenceStatus` for each location x presence combination
+Overview of `occurrenceStatus` for each location x presence combination

 ```r